huggingface/hf-endpoints-documentation/docs/source/guides/configuration.md

 ![tags](https://raw.githubusercontent.com/huggingface/hf-endpoints-documentation/main/assets/configuration/6-tags.png)

 ## Network
-This section determines where your deployed endpoint can be accessed from.
+This section determines from where your deployed endpoint can be accessed.

 By default, your endpoint is accessible from the Internet, and secured with TLS/SSL.
 Endpoints deployed on an AWS instance can use AWS PrivateLink to restrict access to a specific VPC.